aravgithubb/Assignment/Selenium Java README.md

 # Assignment
 Validation performed :
 1. validate the Music data
-2. validate the webpage title using assertion
+2. validate the webpage title
 3. validate the individual element

 Framework Used :